-PLEASE PRINT IN LANI E PRINT IN LANDSCAPE and SCAN AS A PDF FILE - Orientation Landscape AN AS A PDF FILE - (Orientatior Landscape Name of Horse or Pony: BEF Registration No.: ::0 Height of Horse: YOB Tick applicable box: box: Owner: E-mail: ail: Home No.: Cell No.: RIDER OR DRIVER NAME (Class number only please) BEF Member No. Birth Date DD/MM/YY Age at 01 Sept 2024 Fee for Classes \$20.00 each Form of Payment TOTAL I hereby accept the conditions and rules of the above Association relating to my entries in this Show, which I hereby make, to be accepted in good faith by the above Association as being true and correct.
-I hereby further understand that I may not hold the organizers of the Show responsible to any loss or accident or damage during the Show. n relating to my entries ir the above Association a: not hold the organizers o the Show. s Check the box to your right $\begin{array}{c ccccccccccccccccccccccccccccccccccc$ Coach: Fee for Practice Day е Day \$25.00 The age is required for a Junior Competitor 18 years and under. ıd under.
-BEF Administration Fee ation Fee \$15.00 Competitors are reminded that it is their responsibility to check in with the Collecting Ring Steward at the beginning of each class entered. in with the Collecting Ring EXHIBITORS ARE RESPONSIBLE FOR THEIR OWN ERRORS AND THOS AGENTS IN THE PREPARATION OF THEIR ENTRY FORMS.
-If paying online identify - use the reference - HORSE NAME - AGSHO Entry Account number 20 006 060 519056 100 - Butterfield Bank R THEIR OWN ERRORS AND THOSE OF THEIR THEIR ENTRY FORMS.
-Bence - HORSE NAME - AGSHO Entry 100 - Butterfield Bank ~ Payment for wrist Details to follow. r wristbands w ollow.
+PLEASE PRINT IN LANI E PRINT IN LANDSCAPE and SCAN AS A PDF FILE - Orientation Landscape AN AS A PDF FILE - (Orientation Landscape Name of Horse or Pony: BEF Registration No.: .: Height of Horse: YOB Tick applicable box: box: Owner: E-mail: il: Home No.: Cell No.: RIDER OR DRIVER NAME (Class number only please) BEF Member No. Birth Date DD/MM/YY Age at 01 Sept 2024 Fee for Classes \$20.00 each Form of Payment TOTAL I hereby accept the conditions and rules of the above Association relating to my entries in this Show, which I hereby make, to be accepted in good faith by the above Association as being true and correct.
+I hereby further understand that I may not hold the organizers of the Show responsible to any loss or accident or damage during the Show. n relating to my entries ir the above Association a: not hold the organizers o the Show. n Ss if Check the box to your right $\begin{array}{c ccccccccccccccccccccccccccccccccccc$ Coach: Fee for Practice Day е Бау \$25.00 The age is required for a Junior Competitor 18 years and under. ıd under.
+BEF Administration Fee ation Fee \$15.00 Competitors are reminded that it is their responsibility to check in with the Collecting Ring Steward at the beginning of each class entered. in with the Collecting Ring EXHIBITORS ARE RESPONSIBLE FOR THEIR OWN ERRORS AND THOSE OF THEIR AGENTS IN THE PREPARATION OF THEIR ENTRY FORMS.
+If paying online identify - use the reference - HORSE NAME - AGSHO Entry Account number 20 006 060 519056 100 - Butterfield Bank AND THOSE OF THEIR ~ Payment for wrist Details to follow. r wristbands w ollow.
 Payment for wristbands will need to be done separately.
-Details to follow. s separately.
-Signature of Exhibitor or Agent: Date: TOTAL AMOUN T PAID AND FO TOTAL AMOUNT PAID AND FORM OF PAYMENT \$
+Details to follow. e separately.
+Signature of Exhibitor or Agent: Date: TOTAL AMOUN T PAID AND FC TOTAL AMOUNT PAID AND FORM OF PAYMENT \$